 Why is it important to keep my phone protected if I'm a digital-only bank account holder?

 Well let’s face it, as a Millennial if our phone breaks, we are fully guilty of feeling like we are completely out of touch– that is until we’ve either replaced the screen or had to buy a totally new phone!
 With our precious salaries not appreciating our clumsiness, it’s mad to think that most of us don’t have mobile phone insurance.
-Protect Your Bubble’s most recent research (January 2020), indicates that ‘only 39% of UK users polled have phone insurance’, and nearly ‘20% of people in the UK are walking around with a smashed phone’.
+Protect Your Bubble’s most recent research (December 2019), indicates that nearly ‘20% of people in the UK are walking around with a smashed phone’, in addition its' been reported that ‘only 24% of mobile phone owners are covered by mobile phone insurance’.
 What’s worse is that, if like me, you only rely on your phone for banking, not having a phone means not having proper access to your money, nor being able to understand why you are left with just 57p at the end of the month…when you’re convinced you only went on a night out once in the last few weeks and kept frivolous avocado on toast purchases to a minimum.

 The new year has only just been and gone, yet already in 2020, more than 64 million smartphones will have been dropped on the ground.
 That’s concerning, considering our research indicated that ‘over half of our respondents use a mobile device for their banking activities, and this increases to 81% of millennials’.